aannaluo/coursesUBC/README.md

 A full stack development project for that queries through historical UBC course data

-Application demonstration upon request.

-Code directory private
+Code directory private to comply with course policy, can be sent upon request.

 # Checkpoint 0
 Implemented black box testing for our four main functions (addDataset, removeDataset, listDatasets, performQuery)